 2d.
 Ad Manager hosts a unified auction and selects a winner

 After dynamic allocation and the unified auction has completed, the Ad Manager ad server returns the winning asset to the publisher for display.

 - If an Ad Manager line item wins the unified auction, the Ad Manager creative is returned to the publisher.

-- If a Mediation yield partner wins the Ad Manager unified auction, a Mediation list, or "chain," is returned to the publisher that includes Mediation yield partners with a CPM higher than the highest Ad Exchange or Open Bidding yield partner bid.
+- If a Mediation yield partner wins the Ad Manager unified auction, a Mediation list, or "chain," is returned to the publisher that includes Mediation yield partners with a CPM higher than the highest Authorized Buyers or Open Bidding yield partner bid.
 The publisher's mobile app will then call each partner in the list in order for a creative to display.
 Learn more about Mediation for mobile apps

 If the default CPM for a Mediation yield partner is defined as higher than the highest bid from an Open Bidding yield partner, the Mediation yield partner will have a first look to fill the impression with no guarantee they will return a bid at the default CPM price.
 Ensure that your default CPM values for Mediation yield partners is set realistically to optimize competition.